ersheff/IMS322-Docs/docs/style-requirements.md

 ### Files and Images

-- Each project submission must include at minimum an `index.html`, `style.css`, and `main.js` file.
+- Each project submission must include at minimum an `index.html`, `styles.css`, and `main.js` file.
 These are provided in the template repository, so do not delete or rename them.
 - All images must be in `jpeg` or `webp` format with a resolution no larger than `3840` pixels in width or `2160` pixels in height.
 Logos, icons, or other vector drawings may be in `svg` format.
 Use [Squoosh](https://squoosh.app/) or another image editor to resize or compress images before adding them to your project.
 - All image files must be stored inside an `images` folder.